vbertone/MELA/README.md

 MELA is a Mellin-space based code for parton ditribution function (PDF) and fragmentation function (FF) DGLAP evolution.
-MELA also allows to able to compute DIS structure functions in different mass schemes up to NNLO in QCD.
+MELA also allows to compute DIS structure functions in different mass schemes up to NNLO in QCD.

 ## Download